hridaya423/siegeutils/README.md

 3. Confirm the installation when prompted

 **Option 2: Load Temporarily**
+1. Download the firefox extension release
-1. Open Firefox and go to `about:debugging`
+2. Open Firefox and go to `about:debugging`
-2. Click "This Firefox"
+3. Click "This Firefox"
-3. Click "Load Temporary Add-on"
+4. Click "Load Temporary Add-on"
-4. Select the `manifest_v2.json` file
+5. Select the manifest.json file

 ### Safari